This is how to use your college career services long after graduation

 Collins says that résumé and cover letter feedback often leads to a more in-depth discussion about career options.
 She offers one-on-one sessions to alumni to discuss their strengths, preferences, and options and offer advice on career paths and job searches.
 Appointments can be done by phone, video conference, or—for those willing to visit the campus—in-person.

-This service is also provided by the University of Wisconsin’s SuccessWorks at the College of Letters and Sciences.
+This service is also provided by the University of Wisconsin’s SuccessWorks at the College of Letters and Science.
 Executive Director Rebekah Paré says that she’s seeing graduates change jobs much more frequently.
 One of her team’s goals is to help alumni process what they’ve done and what their strengths are through counseling sessions. “[H]ow do you reconcile some of that experience?
 Talking to a professional who can help pull that out, ask the right questions, and provide some reflection can help build a lot of confidence,” she says.
 Many offices will also help with information about graduate school and assistance evaluating further education options.

 Getting ready to wow a new employer